ZimbiX/Khet/README.md

 If you're running OS X, you're on your own here, I'm afraid =P

+Always make sure the unit tests pass before committing to Git.

 ### SwinGame

-On Linux, SwinGame needs to be installed.
+Unlike with Windows, SwinGame needs to be installed on Linux.
 To do this, you need to compile it from source, which [requires some prerequisites to be installed](http://www.swingame.com/wiki/index.php?title=SwinGame_3_Beta#Notes_for_Linux).
 Use your package manager to install them, e.g.:

 	sudo apt-get install fpc libsdl1.2-dev libsdl-gfx1.2-dev libsdl-image1.2-dev libsdl-mixer1.2-dev libsdl-ttf2.0-dev libsdl-net1.2-dev